hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

   * **Self Snapping** <img src="../img/qgis/sym-self-snapping.png">.

 (make-tm-shp)=
-## Model Boundary and Breaklines
+## Model Boundaries and Breaklines

 This section resembles the instructions of the {ref}`BASEMENT pre-processing <make-2dm>` tutorial to generate an {term}`SMS 2dm` mesh file.
 The differences are that the shapefiles for the TELEMAC pre-processing use the *UTM zone 33N* {term}`CRS` and that the height (elevation) interpolation needs to be done with the Blue Kenue software to generate liquid boundary lines and an `*.slf` geometry file for TELEMAC.
-The generation of the {term}`SMS 2dm` mesh relies on the {ref}`QGIS BASEmesh plugin <get-basemesh>` that and requires drawing a
+The generation of the {term}`SMS 2dm` mesh relies on the {ref}`QGIS BASEmesh plugin <get-basemesh>` and requires drawing a

-* {ref}`Line Shapefile <create-line-shp>` called `breaklines.shp` that contains model boundaries and internal breaklines between model regions with different characteristics;
+* {ref}`Line Shapefile <create-line-shp>` called *breaklines.shp* that contains model boundaries and internal breaklines between model regions with different characteristics;
-* {ref}`Line Shapefile <create-line-shp>` called `liquid-boundaries.shp` that contains model boundaries for assigning inflow and outflow conditions; and a
+* {ref}`Line Shapefile <create-line-shp>` called *liquid-boundaries.shp* that contains model boundaries for assigning inflow and outflow conditions;
-* {ref}`Point Shapefile <create-point-shp>` called `region-pts.shp` that contains markers for the definition of characteristics of model regions.
+* {ref}`Point Shapefile <create-point-shp>` called *region-pts.shp* that contains markers for the definition of characteristics of model regions.

 {numref}`Figure %s <tm-shapefiles>` provides an overview of the shapefiles to be drawn for generating a quality mesh with the BASEmesh plugin.